 - Loss of Control on Approach Colgan Air, Inc.Operating as Continental Connection Flight 3407 Bombardier DHC-8-400, N200WQ Clarence Center, New York.
 February 12, 2009.
 Accident Report NTSB/AAR-10/01 National PB2010-910401

 Not long ago I was saying to a dear friend that serious incidents and accidents do not occur overnight, are just the tip of the iceberg.
-They are the result of decisions that create conditions and situations that remain dormant in the environment for a long time waiting for someone to put the last link in the chain.
-Our flight crews avoid every day that this chain is completed, until one day some of them will not be able to.
+They are the result of decisions that create conditions and situations that remain dormant in the environment for a long time waiting for someone to put the last link in the error chain.
+Our flight crews avoid every day that chain to be completed, until one day some of them will not be able to.

 There is no doubt that flight crews should be responsible for their actions and we expect them to do their work with professionalism, to study a lot, to deeply know their aircraft, to be disciplined, to adhere to the standard operating procedures, to take care of themselves, to sleep good and sufficient, to not self-medicate.
 But you can not with a decision, pretend they to bear the blame for the mistakes and failures of an entire system.